949.394.1714 a.sansone@me.com

 No one finishes a Pulitzer Prize winning novel in their first writing class.

-On the other hand, there is an extremely high potential of experiencing relief from stress and biologically calming your nervous system in the very first meditation practice — which then increases the potential we all have to function more fully as human beings.
+On the other hand, there is an extremely high potential of experiencing relief from stress and biologically calming your nervous system after one single meditation practice — which then increases the potential we all have to function more fully as human beings.

 Yoga Sutra 1.14: